 Are you a macOS user who constantly works on applications such as Adobe Photoshop/ Premiere Pro, and Final Cut Pro?
 Then, you’ve faced errors associated with that of scratch disks.
 One of the prevailing errors when you regularly use these programs is the fact that you couldn’t open them because the scratch disks are full.

-If you’ve encountered this problem, what you should do is to free up the full disk space.
+If you’ve encountered this problem, just like solving the problem of running out of the application memory of the system, what you should do is to free up the full disk space.
 You’ve stumbled on the best page for you to address the issue and hit the jackpot as we’re going to give you a comprehensive guide on how to resolve your “Scratch Disks Are Full” problem.

 Once you’ve gone through our guide, your macOS computer will be kept clean.
 And, it will perform to its optimum potential.
 Learn how to achieve that below.

 Utilizing applications such as Final Cut Pro or Adobe Photoshop requires its own working space usually referred to as cache memory or virtual memory.
 This is the space where temp project files are put into storage and accessed.

 Scratch disk refers to space within the hard drive used by Photoshop (or other programs) as cache memory.
 It is usually used when the random access memory (RAM) isn’t enough to execute tasks.

 Let’s take Photoshop as an example.
 The said program gives you the ability to assign multiple scratch disks.
 Thus, it can take advantage of more space as a cache memory to execute tasks.
 When you work with large-sized images and multiple layers, Adobe Photoshop eats up space within your macOS in the background by creating a huge pile of temp project files.

 When you start to set up Adobe Photoshop, you can assign various scratch disks to a specific drive you wish.
 It is suggested that you don’t choose the system drive.
 That is if you have other alternative dries to choose from.